git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Open-Sound-Control-(OSC).md

 * {color} depicts an RGB color formatted as: *rgb(r,g,b)* with r,g,b in the range of {0-255}.
 * {0,1,-} means that either the off/on value can be turned on (1) or off (0) or toggled if the value is omitted.

+## Sent messages

-## The following OSC messages are sent from the script
+The following OSC messages are sent from the extension (from the DAW).

 ### Send - Global